B.E. Electronics and Communication Engineering colleges in Bangalore

 What will I study in this course?

 As part of the electronics and communication engineering curriculum, you will study Applied Mathematics, Introduction to AI and Applications, Computer-Aided Engineering Drawing, Indian Constitution & Engineering Ethics, Communication Skills, and programming concepts during the First Year of foundational courses.
-In CMRIT, one of the best colleges for electronics and communication engineering in Bangalore the 2nd, 3rd and 4th years, the focus will be on core specialized subjects such as digital system design using verilog, principles of communication system, principles of communication engineering, digital signal processing, digital communication, VLSI and embedded system design, microwave engineering and antenna theory followed by project work and technical seminars.
+In CMRIT, one of the best colleges for electronics and communication engineering in Bangalore, higher semesters will focus on core specialized subjects such as digital system design using Verilog, principles of communication system, principles of communication engineering, digital signal processing, digital communication, VLSI and embedded system design, microwave engineering and antenna theory followed by project work and technical seminars.

 What are the career opportunities after the completion of this course?/What will I do once I graduate?

-Electronics and Communications engineers are very much in demand throughout industry.
+Electronics and Communication engineers are very much in demand throughout industry.

 Programme Duration